 Rotations - Cardiovascular Disease Fellowship

-Adult Heart Failure Service (AHFS)
+Advanced Heart Failure Service (AHFS)

 Fellows engage in multi-disciplinary collaboration to provide optimal care for AHFS patients, interacting with other cardiac sub-specialties, pediatric cardiology, vascular surgery and CT surgery, as well as LVAD engineers.

-Fellows participate actively in obtaining arterial and venous access, and perform cases under the direct supervision of an attending interventionalist.
+Fellows participate actively in obtaining arterial and venous access and perform cases under the direct supervision of an attending interventionalist.
 Procedural competence obtaining access, utilizing vascular closure devices, and performing and interpreting right and left heart catheterization is obtained, as well as:

 - Exposure to procedures such as pericardiocentesis